SimonCalleLaverde/SimonCalleLaverde.github.io/freelance.md

 	E-commerce options, plans, and prices will be coming soon.
 We'll be working with Snipcart or Shopify.
 An e-commerce store feature with Snipcart or Shopify Button will be an adition to any of the previous plans with a custom website.</li>
 	<br><br>
 	<li><span class="d-block font-regular text-aqua text-center text-md-left mb-1">Squarespace Project<!-- & Squarespace E-commerce Project--><br>/ Starting at $700 USD (2'000,000 COP)</span>
-	We will be exploring some collaboration projects with <a class="text-aqua" href="https://larambladiseno.com/" target="_blank"><em class="font-light text-italic">La&nbsp;Rambla&nbsp;Diseño</em></a> focusing especially in Squarespace platform.
-We will be exploring e-commerce through Squarespace Online Store (and maybe through WooCommerce) this year 2021.</li>
+	We will be exploring some collaboration projects with <a class="text-aqua" href="https://larambladiseno.com/" target="_blank"><em class="font-light text-italic">La&nbsp;Rambla&nbsp;Diseño</em></a> focusing especially in Squarespace platform in 2021.
+We will be exploring business projects with branding, web design, and web development.
+We will also explore with e-commerce through Squarespace Online Store (and maybe some WooCommerce).</li>
 </ul>

 <!--